JonKing93/pfdf/docs/api/raster.rst

             self.set_range(min, max)

         Forces the raster's data values to fall within a specified range.
-The min and max inputs specify inclusive lower and upper bounds for the range, and must be safely castable to the dtype of the raster.
+The min and max inputs specify lower and upper bounds for the range, and must be safely castable to the dtype of the raster.
+By default, uses inclusive bounds, although see below to use exclusive bounds instead.
 Data values that fall outside these bounds are clipped - pixels less than the lower bound are set to equal the bound, and pixels greater than the upper bound are set to equal that bound.
 If a bound is None, does not enforce that bound.
 Raises an error if both bounds are None.
-Note that the min and max inputs must be safely castable to the dtype of the raster.

         This method creates a copy of the raster's data values before replacing out-of-bounds pixels, so copies of the raster are not affected.
 Also, the method does not alter NoData pixels, even if the NoData value is outside of the indicated bounds.